IMPORTANT DATES

 *D/E/W=Where applicable, Day, Evening, or Weekend will generally accompany the modality and section number:

 While we do have limited on-campus hours, the fastest response to Liberal Arts and Sciences advisement is online.
-If registering for classes on your own, Helpful Hints are provided here.
+Just go to pre-advisement and get started.

 Send all other questions to ArtsandSciences@citytech.cuny.edu